DenizcanSarigul/DSML-Project/README.md

 ![image](https://github.com/DenizcanSarigul/DSML-Project/assets/119871445/60e96485-13d5-4a27-abeb-54eb118d32fc)

-*Figure 5: confusion matrix with MultinominalNaiveBayes.
+*Figure 5: confusion matrix with MultinominalNaiveBayes*

 ### 3.2 CamamBERT
 We were briefly introduced to NLP models in class for sentiment analysis, but not multi-label classification.
 We researched different ways of implementing such a model and found a YouTube video tutorial on how to use BERT for text classification.
 The producer of the video also shared a GitHub repository where we could find all the required material.